FunkinCrew/Funkin/docs/FNFC-SPEC.md

 ## Overview

 Friday Night Funkin' charts utilize a concept called "variations"; these are groups of difficulties which share gameplay data.
-This is done to prevent significant redundancy; if each chart
+This is done to prevent significant redundancy.

 If a difficulty for a song should have the same events as another difficulty, those difficulties should be in the same variation (for example, Normal and Hard).
 If a particular difficulty for a song should have different song events, characters, stages, or music (including instruments or vocals) from the base variation, they should use a different variation.
 Difficulties for a song start in the `default` variation.